This short National Park Service video reveals Medano Creek's attraction for people of all ages, and explains mysterious 'surge flow'!

 Because of the creek's popularity, late May and early June weekends are extremely crowded, with long lines of traffic, overflowing parking lots, a crowded beach, and full campgrounds.
 If possible, plan your visit on a weekday this time of year.

-As the creek becomes much lower and warmer around the second week of June, mosquitoes will emerge in large numbers.
+As the creek becomes much lower and slower around the second week of June, mosquitoes will emerge in large numbers.
 Move away from vegetation, to the far side of the creek to avoid the worst of the mosquitoes: they don't like open sand, but prefer to be near shady bushes and trees.

 By late June, the water level will be fairly low, only 1 or 2 inches (1-5cm) or may even be drying up.